 Tangible Assets: US Mint Pre-1933 Gold Coins

-Gold coins can bring unique diversity to an existing investment portfolio, while expanding on an interest in numismatics or history.
-Beyond potential financial gains, the process of collecting, studying, and preserving historical coins can morph into a numismatic hobby.
+Gold coins can bring unique diversity to an existing investment portfolio while expanding on an interest in numismatics or history.
+Beyond potential financial gains, collecting, studying, and preserving historical coins can morph into a numismatic hobby.

-Prior to the Great Depression, gold coins were the normal and natural form of money and in common circulation throughout the world.
-While the government recalled millions and melted them down, millions more were saved from the smelters due to limited personal ownership exemptions in the law, along with exemptions for coins having numismatic value.
+Before the Great Depression, gold coins were the normal and natural form of money in common circulation worldwide.
+While the government recalled millions and melted them down, millions more were saved from the smelters due to limited personal ownership exemptions in the law and exemptions for coins with numismatic value.

 During the era of the gold standard, gold coins were the preferred and accepted method of trade and commerce.
-In recent years, many well preserved Pre-1933 US Mint gold coins have been discovered in historic “hoards” from European vaults, such as the well known Rive d’Or Collection, discovered in a bank in Paris and released in 2008.
+In recent years, many well-preserved Pre-1933 US Mint gold coins have been discovered in historic “hoards” from European vaults, such as the well-known Rive d’Or Collection, found in a bank in Paris and released in 2008.

-Coins having historical significance often appreciate in value, especially those in good condition, with rare mint marks, from limited mintages, those connected with special collections and other particulars.
-Owning some of these tangible assets can bring personal satisfaction and a sense of connection to the past, in addition to the intrinsic value of the gold.
+Coins having historical significance often appreciate in value, especially those in good condition, with rare mint marks, from limited mintages, those connected with special collections, and others.
+Owning some of these tangible assets can bring personal satisfaction and a sense of connection to the past, in addition to the intrinsic value of gold.

-There are known counterfeits that circulate in the market from time to time, most often from shady sellers.
-These are easily discovered due to the widespread industry use XRF along with the more affordable devices like the Precious Metals Verifier from Sigma.
-These devices have become an indispensable tool for local coin shops, pawn shops, “we buy gold” stores, jewelry stores.
+Some known counterfeits circulate in the market occasionally, most often from shady sellers.
+These are easily discovered due to the widespread industry use of XRF along with more affordable devices like the Precious Metals Verifier from Sigma.
+These devices have become indispensable tools for local coin shops, pawn shops, “we buy gold” stores and jewelry stores.

-As a way to reduce risk, many investors choose third-party graded gold coins from companies such as NGC and PCGS.
-Coins that have been graded and encapsulated by these types of services have been verified as authentic.
+Many investors choose third-party graded gold coins from companies such as NGC and PCGS to reduce risk.
+Coins graded and encapsulated by these services have been verified as authentic.
 Based on an expert analysis, a grade and unique serial number are assigned to each coin during the review process, which can later be used to verify authenticity.

-In addition to the Sigma, there are a variety of other devices that assist hobbyists, numismatists and investors to verify authentic products and reduce risk.
+In addition to Sigma, a variety of other devices assist hobbyists, numismatists, and investors in verifying authentic products and reducing risk.

 US Mint Pre-1933 Gold Coins

-American gold coins from the late 19th and early 20th centuries are a favorite for many investors and collectors, due to the connection to our history.
-While these coins have been held by collectors and investors for nearly 100 years, they are among the most widely recognized throughout the world.
+American gold coins from the late 19th and early 20th centuries are favorites of many investors and collectors due to their connection to our history.
+While collectors and investors have held these coins for nearly 100 years, they are among the most widely recognized throughout the world.

 1927 St Gaudens Double Eagle Gold Coin

-Pre-1933 gold coins from the US Mint were minted to standards defined by the Coinage Act of 1792 and updated in 1849 and again in 1873.
-The original Act defined three distinct denominations, the larger $20 Double Eagle was defined in the updated Act.
+Pre-1933 gold coins from the US Mint were minted to standards defined by the Coinage Act of 1792, which was updated in 1849 and again in 1873.
+The original Act defined three distinct denominations; the updated Act defined the larger $20 Double Eagle.

 • $10 Eagle – Defined with 247 4/8 grains of pure gold or 270 grains of standard gold.
 The accepted

-standard for coin gold during the era was 90% purity, or .900 fineness.
-This accounted for a significant amount of gold, while being alloyed with a small amount of more durable metals like copper for added strength for circulations.
-Each $10 gold eagle coin is minted with 0.4838 troy ounces of gold.
+• The standard for coin gold during the era was 90% purity, or .900 fineness.
+This accounted for a significant amount of gold, which was alloyed with a small amount of more durable metals like copper for added strength for circulation.
+Each $10 gold eagle coin is minted with 0.4838 troy ounces.

 • $5 Half Eagle – Defined with 123 6/8 grains of pure gold or 135 grains of standard gold.
 Each $5 gold eagle coin is minted with 0.2419 troy ounces of gold.